 Our vision: Always the Right Time, Always the Right Place, To Get the Right Service

 - Operates Delaware Psychiatric Center, Delaware's only state-operated psychiatric hospital for adults.

-- Provides community support services to adults with psychiatric disabilities through two state-operated Community Mental Health Centers (CMHCs), New Castle County CMHC and Kent/Sussex CMHC, and through contracts with private agencies.
+- Provides community support services to adults with psychiatric disabilities through contracts with private agencies.
 These services include continuous treatment teams, group homes, and clinic-based services.
-The CMHCs also provide mental health counseling services and 24-hour mobile crisis intervention services statewide.
+The Division contracts for mental health counseling services and provides 24-hour mobile crisis intervention services statewide.

 - Provides public drug and alcohol treatment services for adults, primarily through contracts with private agencies.
 Services include: screening and evaluation; outpatient counseling; opioid treatment, including methadone maintenance; continuous treatment team programs for individuals with long-term, disabling alcohol and drug dependence disorders; less intensive case management services offered through the outpatient counseling agencies; detoxification; and residential services.
 The residential services include short-term/variable length-of-stay treatment (30 days or less), long-term treatment, and halfway houses.
 In addition to serving women in all of the residential treatment programs, one residential treatment program is targeted specifically to women, including pregnant women and women with infants.
 The Division also has specialized case management for adult offenders with alcohol/drug abuse problems who are involved in the Drug Courts.
 The case management is provided through the Division's Treatment Access Center (TASC)